 CGS has always strived to support graduate students in pursuing their goals.
 To this end, CGS supports five funding sources: the Edward F. Hayes Graduate Research Forum, the Edward J. Ray Travel Award for Scholarship and Service, the Global Gateway Graduate Student Research Abroad Grant*, the Engaged Scholar Grant*, as well as the Career Development Grant program.

-The Global Gateway Graduate Student Research Abroad Grant encourages and promoted the proffessional and academic development of graduate researchers at OSU by providing financial support that allows graduate students to undertake research abroad.
+- The Global Gateway Graduate Student Research Abroad Grant* encourages and promotes the professional and academic development of graduate researchers at OSU by providing financial support that allows graduate students to undertake research abroad.

 Frequently Asked Questions: